Your area Not set — showing everywhere

 Addressed

 C.R.
-Lyons requested a street closure on Park Street for a celebration of life for Paul Dennehy, a long-time resident and local business owner.
-The closure is intended to allow guests to celebrate safely and comfortably.
+Lyons from Lyons Funeral Home requested a street closure on Park Street for a celebration of life for Paul Dennehy.
+He explained the closure would allow guests to celebrate safely and comfortably.
 Key concern

-Approval for a temporary street closure for a funeral service.
+Request for a street closure for a memorial service.

 Board response

-The board discussed the logistics, including traffic flow on Bavaro Pass, and voted to approve the application with a suggestion to coordinate with police regarding one-way traffic.
+The board discussed traffic implications and voted to accept the application, adding a stipulation to work with police on one-way traffic on Bavaro Pass.

-The board addressed the request and incorporated a safety suggestion regarding traffic management into the motion.
+The board approved the request but added a specific traffic management condition to the motion.

 Erica Trita